Opinion: The Sitcom President And The Reality Show President

 Mr. Zelenskiy is no longer just a sitcom president.
 He is the elected leader of a needy country that sits next door to a ferocious Russia that seized Crimea from Ukraine in 2014 — and now aids paramilitary groups in eastern Ukraine.

-He spoke with President Trump as Trump was holding back almost $400 million dollars in aid.
+He spoke with President Trump as Trump was holding back almost $400 million in aid.

-So, when President Trump tells President Zelenskiy, "I would like you to do us a favor," was a reality show president telling a sitcom president, in language from a melodrama, that there would be a price for the aid his country so urgently needs?
+So when President Trump tells President Zelenskiy, "I would like you to do us a favor," was a reality show president telling a sitcom president, in language from a melodrama, that there would be a price for the aid his country so urgently needs?